Kassim Ouma

 Kassim Ouma (born 12 December 1978) is a Ugandan professional boxer.
 He held the IBF junior middleweight title from 2004 to 2005, and has challenged twice for a world middleweight title in 2006 and 2011.

 Early life

-Born into poverty, at the age of six he was kidnapped and forced to join the National Resistance Army and consequently did not see his family for five years.
+Born into poverty, at the age of six he was displaced by war and he ended up under the protection of the then rebel forces National Resistance Army and consequently did not see his family for five years.
 Ouma is the 7th of 13 children, which include 7 brothers and 5 sisters.
 Only 4 brothers are still alive.

 Amateur career

 Upon leaving the army, Ouma started boxing and amassed an amateur record of 62 wins and 3 losses.
 He made the Ugandan national boxing team and was selected to fight at the 1996 Summer Olympics in Atlanta, Georgia, but did not attend due to financial difficulties.